 BC born singer/songwriter John McLachlan began writing and performing in folk clubs in Vancouver in 1979.
 Over the next 20 years he presented his original songs about his own experiences and historical events in hundreds of theatres, festivals, clubs and schools.

 John McLachlan became hooked on historically-based songs in grade 4 when student teacher Ms. Dolan played Gordon Lightfoot’s “Canadian Railroad Trilogy.”
-As a teenager he picked up his dad’s old guitar his dad and started to learn words and chords of singer-songwriters he loved.
+As a teenager he picked up his dad’s old guitar and started to learn words and chords of singer-songwriters he loved.
 He wrote his first song at 19 when he began playing at a small folk club in North Vancouver, BC.

-From 1983 to 1985 he studied in the commercial music program at Capilano University.
-Voice lessons, theory, ensemble playing, music business courses, and meeting up with lots of other young musicians gave him the courage present his songs “out there” in a bigger way.
+From 1983 to 1985 he studied in the commercial music program at Capilano College.
+Voice lessons, theory, ensemble playing, music business courses, and meeting up with lots of other young musicians gave him the courage to present his songs “out there” in a bigger way.

 In 1985 with a small group of fellow musicians he formed a band and presented his first (of many) concerts at the venerable Vancouver East Cultural Centre.
 Heavily stacked with friends and family, the sell-out show gave him a major kick to know that there was something there worth pursuing.

 By the late 90s, the tank was getting low and he pulled the music bus to the side of the road.
 Learning graphic design from his artist father and using his experience with artists and arts organizations he launched a new career in graphic design and arts administration.
 He ran two arts service organizations (BC Touring Council and Creative City Network of Canada) and coordinated two arts grant programs funded by the BC Arts Council.